For more information contact:

 The card may be used to purchase diesel or gasoline fuel.
 Fuel card users may purchase regular unleaded fuel only for passenger cars, vans, and small trucks.
 Mid-grade unleaded fuel is an allowable purchase for medium- and heavy-duty trucks and trucks from model years 2000 and earlier.

 Within reason, card users are to strive to obtain the best value available.
 To locate fuel stations which accept the Comdata card fuel card, custodians may use the Comdata Merchant Locator tool.
-(See the website link above.)
+(See Overview.)

 The standard (default) usage limits on WSU Comdata fuel cards allow for fuel purchases only.
 The department must request the assignment of special limits to a fuel card to allow purchases for expanded services.
-See Special Limits below.
+See Special Limits.

 The driver’s department is responsible for paying the cost of any expanded vehicle services.